Questions to ask before investment and if it's worth it for your business model.

-If, however, you are operating in a couple of states (or more) and that includes online transactions as a remote seller, the benefits related to automation are significantly compounded, especially when you consider the overarching impact of the South Dakota v.
-Wayfair decision.
-Automation guarantees the right indirect tax is being calculated correctly in every jurisdiction where you do business.
+If you are operating in several states (or more) with online transactions as a remote seller, the benefits related to automation are significantly increased.
+Automation guarantees the correct indirect tax calculated in every jurisdiction where you do business.

 Vital questions arise when evaluating the place of supply rules, such as: